Sellers have a legal obligation to provide accurate and complete disclosures about a property’s condition and any known issues.

 Certain disclosures are required federally by all U.S. sellers, while others are specific to individual states.

-- Lead-based paint disclosure: If the home is built before 1978, this informs buyers about the potential presence of lead-based paint.
-Buyers will then have the right to get the house tested for lead.
+- Lead-based paint disclosure: If the home was built before 1978, this informs buyers about the potential presence of lead-based paint.
+Buyers have the right to get the house tested for lead.

-- Homeowners Association (HOA) disclosure: Sellers typically provide information about the association's rules, fees and any pending litigation.
+- HOA disclosure: Sellers typically provide information about the association's rules, fees and any pending litigation.

 - Property history disclosure: This disclosure covers information such as past renovations, repairs, additions or insurance claims made on the property.

-- Environmental hazards disclosure: Sellers need to disclose the presence of hazardous substances such as asbestos, radon or mold, if known.
+- Environmental hazards disclosure: Sellers need to disclose the known presence of hazardous substances such as asbestos, radon or mold.

-- You will need to check with your state’s real estate laws to know what needs to be disclosed.
-Most state-specific disclosures will focus on your area’s unique weather and natural disaster issues.
+Check your state’s real estate laws to know what else needs to be disclosed.
+Most state-specific disclosures focus on the state’s unique weather and natural disaster issues.

 Here are some examples of how disclosures differ by state:

-- California residential earthquake hazard disclosure: Sellers are required to answer questions about proximity to fault lines and if there are any areas of the home that are more susceptible to damage if an earthquake happens.
+- California: Sellers are required to answer questions about the home’s proximity to fault lines and if there are any areas of the home that are more susceptible to damage if an earthquake happens.

-- Florida coastal property disclosure: If a Florida property is exposed to coastal damage or beach nourishment, a seller must disclose that along with the fact that certain marine turtles are protected.
+- Florida: If a Florida property is exposed to coastal damage or beach nourishment, a seller must disclose that along with the fact that certain marine turtles are protected.

-- Missouri meth lab disclosure: The seller or transferor must disclose any prior knowledge of methamphetamine production on the property, even if the persons involved in the production weren’t convicted for such production.
+- Missouri: The seller must disclose any prior knowledge of methamphetamine production on the property, even if the people involved in the production weren’t convicted.

 Do you have to disclose a death in the home?

-Is it bad if there are no seller disclosures?
+Is it bad if there are no seller’s disclosures?

-It is not necessarily a bad sign if there are no seller’s disclosures, but buyers should not take this to mean the home is in perfect condition.
+It’s not necessarily a bad sign if there are no seller’s disclosures, but buyers should not take this to mean the home is in perfect condition.
 This just means the seller has no knowledge of issues.
+A home inspection, however, should let you know if there are any safety issues or damage.

-“This, again, is the reason why any buyer should have a good home inspection because that will ultimately be more protective than just reading over the seller's disclosure,” said Ross.
+“[A] buyer should have a good home inspection because that will ultimately be more protective than just reading over the seller's disclosure,” realtor Christa Ross said.

 Does a seller’s disclosure protect the seller or buyer?